tomaarsen/SpanMarkerNER/README.md

 All models in this list contain `train.py` files that show the training scripts used to generate them.
 Additionally, all training scripts used are stored in the [training_scripts](training_scripts) directory.
 These trained models have Hosted Inference API widgets that you can use to experiment with the models on their Hugging Face model pages.
 Additionally, Hugging Face provides each model with a free API (`Deploy` > `Inference API` on the model page).

+These models are further elaborated on in my [thesis](https://raw.githubusercontent.com/tomaarsen/SpanMarkerNER/main/thesis.pdf).

 ### FewNERD
 * [`tomaarsen/span-marker-bert-base-fewnerd-fine-super`](https://huggingface.co/tomaarsen/span-marker-bert-base-fewnerd-fine-super) is a model that I have trained in 2 hours on the finegrained, supervised [Few-NERD dataset](https://huggingface.co/datasets/DFKI-SLT/few-nerd).
 It reached a 0.7053 Test F1, competitive in the all-time [Few-NERD leaderboard](https://paperswithcode.com/sota/named-entity-recognition-on-few-nerd-sup) using `bert-base`.
 My training script resembles the one that you can see above.
   * Try the model out online using this [🤗 Space](https://tomaarsen-span-marker-bert-base-fewnerd-fine-super.hf.space/).